phalcon-orphanage/docs/en/tutorial-basic.md

 }
 ```

 The browser output should remain the same.
 The `Phalcon\Mvc\View` static component is automatically created when the action execution has ended.
-Learn more about views usage [here](/4.0/en/views).
+Learn more about views usage [here](views).

-<a name='signup-form'></a>
 ## Designing a sign-up form
 Now we will change the `index.phtml` view file, to add a link to a new controller named "signup".
 The goal is to allow users to sign up within our application.